-The CEO's final attainment of objectives in the year, taking into account all the parameters described above, was 131.00 %.
+The CEO's final attainment of objectives in the year, taking into account all the variables described above and his annual performance review, was 128.05%.

-The CEO had 80 % of his objectives linked to the Group's objectives and other 20 % were set by an individual qualitative assessment adopted by the Remuneration Committee on the motion of the Chairman.
+The CEO had 80% of his objectives linked to the Group's objectives and the other 20% were linked to an individual qualitative assessment adopted by the Remuneration Committee on the motion of the Chairman.

-The individual qualitative assessment of the CEO was based on his contribution and leadership in fulfilling the Group's strategy; specifically, in 2023, this focused on cost reduction, execution of the digitalization plan and the increase in the profitability of the entire Banco Sabadell Group.
+The CEO's individual qualitative assessment is based on his contribution and leadership in achieving the Group's strategy, focused on increasing profitability, improving the risk profile and strengthening the solvency of the Banco Sabadell Group.
+His work in the corporate context of the Bank was also assessed.